Trials are a form of community engagement

 Support from State Government

-Pilots and trials are part of State Government policy, such as the pilot of 20-minute neighbourhoods in several locations in Melbourne.
+Pilots and trials are supported by state government policies such as Plan Melbourne.
 A pilot tests the concept, while trials occur in larger numbers in more areas.

 Trials are supported by the Department of Transport, including for protected bicycle lanes, road closures, and reallocation of road space.
 Further guidance will be available in upcoming guides regarding the design of urban streets and conducting pilots and trials.